pingcap/docs-cn/dashboard/dashboard-profiling.md

 Manual Profiling allows users to collect current performance data **on demand** for each TiDB, TiKV, PD and TiFlash instances with a single click.
 The collected performance data can be visualized as FlameGraph or DAG.

-With these performance data, experts can analyze current resource consumption details like instance's CPU and memory, to help pinpoint sophisticated ongoing performance problems, such as high CPU overhead, high memory usage, process stalls, and so on.
+With these performance data, experts can analyze current resource consumption details like instance's CPU and memory, to help pinpoint sophisticated ongoing performance problems, such as high CPU overhead, high memory usage, and process stalls.

 After initiates the profiling, TiDB Dashboard collects current performance data for a period of time (30 seconds by default).
 Therefore this feature can only be used to analyze ongoing problems that the cluster is facing now and has no significant effect on historical problems.
 If you want to collect and analyze performance data **at any time**, see [Continuous Profiling](/dashboard/continuous-profiling.md).